 All of the performances are delights.
 Kathy Bates's brief cameo as a woman who really likes squirrels and Amy Smart's expression when she dive-bombs her cheating boyfriend (Dean Cain), Vieluf's encounter with his multi-pierced dream girl, Seth Green's encounter with a monster truck rally, and Kathy Najimy's encounter with the Barbie Museum are among the funniest movie moments in years.
 And the final resolution beats It's a Mad...World by a thousandfold.

-Families can talk about Brecken Meyers's statement that "Good things take time, but great things happen all at once."
+Families can talk about the idea in Rat Race that "Good things take time, but great things happen all at once."
+Do you believe that?

 Why does money make people take such foolish risks?
 Who were you rooting for?
 Why?

 What's the appeal of lowbrow humor?
 When does it go too far?